 Image source: Scientific Animations (CC BY-SA 4.0)

-Professors Coombes and Shaw have collaborated for several years, with a focus on a cfDNA-based (cell-free DNA) liquid biopsy that can indicate the recurrence of breast cancer.
-“Current approaches use next gen sequencing platforms to do this,” said Professor Coombes.
-“While these are sensitive and accurate, they are time consuming and costly to perform, requiring highly-skilled laboratory experts to run the test.
-As a result, routine follow up of breast cancer still relies on radiological imaging techniques which are not particularly sensitive, and recurrence might only be detected after the cancer has metastasised overtly which dramatically reduces the overall survival rates for recurrent breast cancer.
+Both experts have collaborated for several years, focusing on a cfDNA-based (cell-free DNA) liquid biopsy that can indicate the recurrence of breast cancer.
+‘Current approaches use next gen sequencing platforms to do this,’ said Professor Coombes.
+‘While these are sensitive and accurate, they are time-consuming and costly to perform, requiring highly-skilled laboratory experts to run the test.
+As a result, routine follow-up of breast cancer still relies on radiological imaging techniques which are not particularly sensitive, and recurrence might only be detected after the cancer has metastasised overtly, which dramatically reduces the overall survival rates for recurrent breast cancer.

-The KTP work with DNAe is focused on translating this work to the development of an assay based on DNAe’s sequencing platform, which although still in development, has been designed to deliver sequencing results direct from blood in a few hours.
+With their work, the researchers at ICL and the University of Leicester evaluate the potential of cfDNA NGS liquid biopsy technology to accurately indicate early relapse of breast cancer.
+The collaboration with DNAe under the KTP programme is focused on translating this work to the development of an assay based on the company’s sequencing platform, which, although still in development, has been designed to deliver sequencing results direct from blood in a few hours.

 Professor Jacqui Shaw is Head of the Department of Genetics and Genome Biology and Professor of Translational Cancer Genetics at the University of Leicester.
 Research in her group is focused on circulating nucleic acids for early detection and monitoring of breast cancer and, in collaboration with Professor Coombes, leads an integrated programme of clinical and translational research between the two universities funded by a Cancer Research UK.